 I have felt even worse.
 It was not really easy to concentrate on something else or jump into a conversation right after I had kept my phone down.

 Slowly, I realized that my family started giving me less attention because I was busy with myself and they wanted to stay occupied too.
 When I was seeking time, they were busy, and got the taste of my own medicine.
 Finally, I had to lay down some rules, and I am sharing them with you:

 No Phone Zone at Home

 While taking it completely off wasn’t a solution.
 So we came up with no phone zones.
-I kept down my phone for next 3 hrs after I reached home.
+I kept down my phone for the next 3 hrs after I reached home.
 Gave time to family, talked about various things, daily family stuff, talked with my son about his day, and so on.
-The phone was kept in other room and was only to be attended when an important call came in.
+The phone was kept in another room and was only to be attended to when an important call came in.

 No Phone Zone with Friends

 This was even tougher, and the only way out was to turn down the ringer completely.
 Keep the phone in your pocket, and if you feel calls are very important, you can always connect with Bluetooth earphones, and attend to them.
 I always made sure that when friends meet, everyone kept their phones away.
 We always tried to not take out the phone at all.

 It wasn’t really easy.
 The habit of holding the phone, checking on it for no reason.
 I had to fight my sense of expectation of getting a message.
 It’s as good as fighting the habit of smoking.